 9. To make sure with the above steps, do a flush of the DNS cache as follows:

-Go to Start, select Command Prompt, select Run as administrator.
+Go to Start, select Command Prompt, and select Run as administrator.

 10. In the Command Prompt, ping the Web Application URL.